-Bear in mind that some wallets will fulfill more than one criteria.
+Bear in mind that some wallets will fulfill more than one criterion.
 For example, you can have a mobile SPV wallet that also has a multisig feature.

-Because private keys and seed phrases have complete power over your Bitcoins they must be kept secret and safe.
-If you fail to protect your wallet’s private key or seed, the Bitcoins it controls could be irretrievably lost.
+Because private keys and seed phrases have complete power over your Bitcoin, they must be kept secret and safe.
+If you fail to protect your wallet’s private key or seed, the Bitcoin it controls could be irretrievably lost.

 A standard Bitcoin wallet (i.e., not an HD wallet) will create a wallet.dat file containing its private key.
 This file should be backed up by copying it to a safe location, such as an encrypted drive on your computer, an external flash drive, or even a piece of paper that’s hidden away.

 An HD wallet, on the other hand, will supply you with a seed phrase with 12–24 words that you should write down in a safe place.
-One interesting product people often use for backing up their wallets is the Cryptosteel, an indestructible metal plate that has your private key on it.
+One interesting product people often use for backing up their wallets is the Cryptosteel, an indestructible metal plate on which you can put your private key.

 Each Bitcoin transaction has a transaction fee attached to it.
 This fee is included in order to incentivize Bitcoin miners to include the transaction in the next block of transactions.
 The larger the size of your transaction, the higher the fee you’ll need to pay in order to get confirmed in the next block.

 Some transactions aren’t as time-sensitive as others.
 For example, if I’m just moving funds from my desktop wallet to my hardware wallet for safekeeping, I don’t really care if it takes the transaction even two days to get confirmed.
 That’s why I can allow myself to use a lower fee.
 However, if I’m sending payment for a service or a product I purchased, I might want to use a higher fee so the transaction is confirmed faster.

-Fees are also highly dependant on the number of transactions waiting to be confirmed.
-Since if a lot of people want to confirm their transactions, they will start bidding up the attached fees.
+Fees also highly depend on the number of transactions waiting to be confirmed.
+If many people want to confirm their transactions, they will start bidding up the attached fees.
 Therefore, a fee that was considered high yesterday might be considered low today.